 Applicants are able to track the status of their applications and requirements online within the application system.

 Check your Status using the LoginID and password you created when you began the application.
-Any documents that are currently being requested will be posted under the Requirements* section without a Receive Date.
-Updates made to your record, including document uploads, will be reflected immediately with a Receive Date.
+Any requirements not yet received will be noted in the checklist without a Receive Date.

 My program only requires a Bachelor’s degree for admission.
 Why am I being asked to submit other transcripts?